Home Tutorials How to Automatically Switch Tabs in Chrome?

 How to Automatically Switch Tabs in Chrome?

-Taking Chrome as a browser into consideration, the real step to take is to install Tab Switcher Extension into chrome.
-This is the best extension with a minimalistic design and emphasizes privacy by does not store any sort of data.
+Taking Chrome as a browser into consideration, the real step to take is to install Tab Switcher Extension into Chrome.
+This is the best extension with a minimalistic design and emphasizes privacy by not store any sort of data.

 • After installing this extension you can view its icon appearing in the Chrome address bar in the top right corner.